KVSlab/morphMan/README.md

 Documentation
 -------------
+For an introduction to morphMan, and tutorials, please see the [documentation](https://morphman.readthedocs.io/en/latest/).

 If you wish to use morphMan for journal publications, please cite the following master theses:

 * [Bergersen 2016, Master thesis](https://www.duo.uio.no/bitstream/handle/10852/50515/master-bergersen.pdf?sequence=5&isAllowed=y)